ultraviolet-1986/patina/EXCEPTIONS.md

   - This error should be raised when Patina cannot detect an active Internet connection.

+- **PE0009 `Patina cannot detect a valid source control repository.`**
+  - This error should be raised when Patina cannot detect a valid source control repository.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a